 Bereavement Leave.
 The use of a reasonable amount of sick leave shall be granted in cases of death of the spouse, the domestic partner (same and opposite sex), parents and grandparents of the spouse or parents/step parents, grandparents, guardian, children, grandchildren, brothers, sisters, stepbrothers, stepsisters, wards, or stepchildren of the employee.
 In addition, sick leave, limited to eight (8) hours, shall be granted in the case of the death of a parent of the employee’s minor child.
 The supervisor shall make a reasonable effort to adjust the hours of an employee in order to permit their attendance at the funeral of a co-worker.

+Employees who experience a stillbirth or the death of their child within the time-period they would otherwise be eligible to use Paid Parenting Leave (PPL) under the conditions of Article 14, Section 2 (O) are eligible to use any accrued PPL.

 ARTICLE 13 – SEVERANCE PAY